Susan Page of USA Today criticized for hosting off-the-record event honoring Trump appointees

 Her leading role in hosting the event at her home raised eyebrows on social media from observers who suggested that it conflicted with her ability to cover the administration as an impartial journalist.
-Reporters are supposed to maintain an arm’s length relationship with their sources, and hosting parties for them arguably compromises this role.
+Reporters are supposed to maintain an arm’s-length relationship with their sources, and hosting parties for them arguably compromises this role.

 The investigation targeted Verma’s “use of taxpayer funds to retain communications consultants with strong Republican political ties.”
 A report, including billing documents, was released on Thursday.
-(The investigation was conducted by the House Committee on Energy and Commerce, House Committee on Oversight and Reform, Senate Committee on Finance Minority, and Senate Committee on Health, Education, Labor, and Pensions Minority.)
+The investigation was conducted by the House Committee on Energy and Commerce, House Committee on Oversight and Reform, Senate Committee on Finance (minority party members) and Senate Committee on Health, Education, Labor and Pensions (minority party members).

-A Politico story on Thursday called attention to Verma’s spending on public-relations consultants but did not identify Page as a host of an event.
+A Politico article on Thursday called attention to Verma’s spending on public-relations consultants but did not identify Page as a host of an event.

-According to the investigation, taxpayers paid $2,933 for organizing the “Girls’ Night” event.
+According to the investigation, taxpayers paid $2,933 for organizing the “Girls’ Night Out” event.

-But, USA Today spokesperson Chrissy Terrell said on Thursday afternoon that Page was “unaware” that Centers for Medicare and Medicaid Services (CMS) was billed for the event, which the newspaper said was held to honor “two women who had recently gotten significant appointments, Heather Wilson to head the Air Force and Seema Verma to head the Centers for Medicare and Medicaid Services — both milestone moments to be recognized.”
+But USA Today spokesperson Chrissy Terrell said on Thursday afternoon that Page was “unaware” that the CMS was billed for the event, which the newspaper said was held to honor “two women who had recently gotten significant appointments, Heather Wilson to head the Air Force and Seema Verma to head the Centers for Medicare and Medicaid Services — both milestone moments to be recognized.”

 The newspaper defended Page’s decision to host the gathering, which the publication said are “routinely hosted” by female journalists to “honor significant accomplishments of both Democratic and Republican women,” with the journalists footing the bill.
 (Page paid $4,025 for catering, plus several hundred dollars for beverages and more money tips for the wait staff.)